 Gender

-While women make up over half (52%) of lawyers in law firms (men make up 47%), the underrepresentation of women becomes more apparent at senior levels.
+While women are well represented in law firms - they make up over half (53%) of lawyers in law firms, the underrepresentation of women becomes more apparent at senior levels.

-While 61% of solicitors are female only 35% are partners.
-Women are also underrepresented in certain practice areas such as criminal work, where only 38% of lawyers are female and corporate law, where women only make up 46% of the workforce.
-On the other hand, women are overrepresented in private client work where they account for 56% of lawyers.
+While 62% of solicitors are female only 32% are full-equity partners.
+Women are also underrepresented in certain practice areas such as criminal work, where only 38% of lawyers are female and corporate law, where women only make up 47% of the workforce.
+On the other hand, women are overrepresented in private client work where they account for 58% of lawyers and property work where they make up 54%.

 Law firms across the sector recognise that they need to do more in order to level the playing field when it comes to gender inequality, as a result a number have recently upped their gender diversity targets.

-With female partnership currently standing at 21%, DLA Piper has announced its intention to increase this figure to 30% over the next four years, with the aim of raising this to 40% by 2030.
+With female partnership currently standing at 23%, DLA Piper intends to increase this figure to 30% by 2025, with the aim of raising this to 40% by 2030.
 Magic Circle firms Freshfields and Clifford Chance are also working to achieve a global partnership of at least 40% women by 2026 and 2030 respectively.
 Female partnership at another Magic Circle firm, Linklaters already stands at 41%.

-Part of the Law Society, the Women Lawyers Division promotes inclusion and provides advice and support to all women solicitors, from trainees to retirees.
+Part of the Law Society, the Women Solicitors Network promotes inclusion and provides advice and support to all women solicitors, from trainees to retirees.
 The Association of Women Solicitors (AWS) also promotes and supports women's interests in the legal profession.
 They enable professional development by providing educational events, networking and mentoring opportunities.

 Disability

-According to the SRAs 'How diverse is the solicitors’ profession?' data only 5% of all lawyers declare a disability.
-While this number has increased by 1% compared to 2019 data, it is still notably lower than the UK workforce average where 14% declare a disability.
+According to the 2023 SRA data only 6% of all lawyers declare a disability.
+While this number has increased by 1% compared to 2021 data, it is still notably lower than the UK workforce average where 16% declare a disability.
+At senior level only 5% of full-equity partners declared a disability.

 A disability could be physical or invisible, such as mental illness.
 Lawyers with disabilities can face discrimination at the recruitment stage due to a lack of understanding and a fear as to what their disability will entail, and they often have to deal with struggles relating to the accessibility of facilities and reasonable adjustments.

-Free to join and open to all solicitors and their allies, the Lawyers with Disabilities Division (LDD) aims to promote equal opportunities within the sector for people with disabilities.
+Free to join and open to all solicitors and their allies, the Disabled Solicitor Network aims to promote equal opportunities within the sector for people with disabilities.
 Made up of law students, practicing solicitors, paralegals, law lecturers and retired solicitors, it provides mentoring and work experience opportunities for its members and can even help candidate's secure training contracts.

 A number of firms have signed up to The Valuable 500, an initiative to encourage 500 national and multinational organisations to help change and unlock the social and economic value of people living with disabilities across the world.
 Here are some of the law firms who have committed to putting disability inclusion on their business leadership agenda: